-This class, designed as a culminating math course for seniors combining many of the concepts learned in Algebra and Geometry classes with a focus on topics covered on the ACT.
+This class, designed as a culminating math course for seniors combining many of the concepts learned in Algebra and Geometry classes with a focus on topics covered on the ACT along with an introduction to Statistics.
 Students enrolled in Bridge Math will have the opportunity to complete the SAILS (Seamless Alignment and Integrated Learning Support) program through Pellissippi State.
-The SAILS program is designed to allow students to work self-paced through the curriculum and receive credit for five competencies covered in remedial math courses at most colleges throughout the state of Tennessee.
+The SAILS program is designed to allow students to work self-paced through the curriculum and receive credit for 10 competencies covered in remedial math courses at most colleges throughout the state of Tennessee.
+Students will also have the opportunity to take the SDC Introduction to Probability and Statistics exam for potential college level credit.